- £738 per week

 - Ground floor bath/shower room

-Saxlingham Nethergate is a designated Conservation Area known for its outstandingly attractive landscape and village.
-At the village’s heart, stands the beautiful Grade 11 listed Apple Tree Cottage, which dates back, in parts, to the 15th Century.
 The perfect spot for a truly restful holiday, the cottage will work its charms from the moment you step through the front door.
 With impressive beams throughout and some lovely spaces to relax outside in warmer weather, the beautifully restored interiors take you a world away from everyday living to enjoy a calmer pace of life.
-The kitchen hosts a Rayburn in a large inglenook fireplace, the bedrooms have been elegantly furnished and the first floor sitting room is a sumptuous space with its vaulted ceiling and antique pieces.
+The kitchen hosts an electric range cooker (Everhot) in a large inglenook fireplace, the bedrooms have been elegantly furnished and the first floor sitting room is a sumptuous space with its vaulted ceiling and antique pieces.
 A stay at Apple Tree Cottage allows you to delight in peaceful and beautiful surroundings whilst not being too far away from many visitor attractions and will be a spot you will want to return to time and again.
-Shop: 2 miles Pub: 1 mile
+Just a short drive takes you to elegant Norwich City with its café culture, cathedrals, castle, museums, fabulous boutique shopping, theatres, cinema complexes and a myriad of restaurants and eateries.
+The cottage is also within easy driving distance of The Broads, here offers great variety for all ages, with visits to nature reserves, fishing, sailing, kayaking, canoeing, paddle boarding and of course hiring your own private boat for the day, this is some of the attractions to enjoy when away from the cottage itself.
+Apple Tree Cottage is also 15 minutes away from suffolk with lovely market towns such as bungay and some stunning east coast beaches of Southwold.
+Shop: 2 miles Pub: 1 mile Coast 38 miles

 Entrance Hall/Lobby with pamment tile floor and steps down to

-Kitchen/Dining Room with Rayburn, electric induction hob, combination microwave, dishwasher, fridge, freezer, dining table and chairs
+Kitchen/Dining Room with an electric range cooker (Everhot) in a large inglenook fireplace with inbuilt induction hobs, hot plates and ovens, electric induction hob, combination microwave, dishwasher, fridge, freezer, dining table and chairs.

 Bedroom 1 with a double bed